TOC (auto-generated)

 Companies

-1. Under subsection 20-5(3) of the TASA, a company is eligible for registration as a tax agent, BAS agent or tax (financial) adviser, if the TPB is satisfied that:
+1. Under subsection 20-5(3) of the TASA, a company is eligible for registration as a tax agent or BAS agent, if the TPB is satisfied that:

-• each director of the company is a fit and proper person
+• each director of the company is a fit and proper person; and

-• the company is not under external administration
+• the company is not under external administration; and

-• the company has not been convicted of a serious taxation offence or an offence involving fraud or dishonesty during the previous five years
+• the company has not been convicted of a serious taxation offence or an offence involving fraud or dishonesty during the previous five years; and

-• in the case of registration as a registered tax agent – the company has a sufficient number of individuals, being registered tax agents, to provide tax agent services to a competent standard and to carry out supervisory arrangements
+• in the case of registration as a registered tax agent – the company has a sufficient number of individuals, being registered tax agents, to provide tax agent services to a competent standard and to carry out supervisory arrangements; and

 • in the case of registration as a registered BAS agent – the company has a sufficient number of individuals, being registered tax or BAS agents, to provide BAS services to a competent standard and to carry out supervisory arrangements.